icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 ## Changes from Open Energy

 This access control specification is a simplification of Open Energy's access control.
-Open Energy was designed for one-to-many data products, which required the flexibility to describe individual access requirements by the data provider.
+Open Energy was designed for one-to-many data products, which required the flexibility for each data provider to describe the individual access requirements for each of their products.
 Data sharing in a Trust Framework is many-to-many, where the access requirements are set by a sector-wide governance process.

 This specification will be iterated as use cases emerge.
-The current expectation, reflected in this specification, is that the governance process will describe the minithe roles permitted to access data under a specific licence.
+The current expectation, reflected in this specification, is that the governance process will describe the minimum set of roles permitted to access data under a specific licence, and the data provider may be allowed to expand this to additional roles.

 ## Example